 Amazon opens pop-up store on China's Pinduoduo until year-end

-Amazon.com Inc on Monday said it will open a pop-up store on Chinese e-commerce platform Pinduoduo Inc that will run until the end of December and carry a selection of about 1,000 products from overseas.

-SHANGHAI: Amazon.com Inc on Monday said it will open a pop-up store on Chinese e-commerce platform Pinduoduo Inc that will run until the end of December and carry a selection of about 1,000 products from overseas.
+SHANGHAI: Amazon.com on Monday (Nov 25) said it will open a pop-up store on Chinese e-commerce platform Pinduoduo that will run until the end of December and carry a selection of about 1,000 products from overseas.

 In April, it said it would instead increase its focus on selling goods from abroad to Chinese buyers and on its other businesses in the country like cloud services.

-Amazon had found it difficult to compete with entrenched, home-grown players such as Alibaba Group Holding Ltd's Tmall and its rival marketplace from JD.com Inc. In a sign of Tmall's dominance, Amazon opened an online store on the platform in 2015.
+Amazon had found it difficult to compete with entrenched, home-grown players such as Alibaba's Tmall and its rival marketplace from JD.com.
+In a sign of Tmall's dominance, Amazon opened an online store on the platform in 2015.

 Its decision to open a store on Pinduoduo, however, points to how the four-year-old startup has disrupted Alibaba and JD.com's dominance of China's e-commerce market through its popularity with China's rural residents.